whulixiya/ML/README.md

 | Car     | 4     | 255                         | 255  | 0    |
 | Cluster | 5     | 255                         | 0    | 0    |
 | Un      | 6     | 0                           | 0    | 0    |
-*	Rename the testing image and label image.